iamvineettiwari/go-distributed-queue/Readme.md

+### Introduction

+In this project, I aimed to explore and understand distributed systems by building a distributed queue.
+The system is designed to manage topics, where each topic’s partition is distributed across multiple servers.
+To ensure coordination and consistency across these servers, I used etcd as a key component.

+**TODOS**
+- [ ] Implement replication
+- [ ] Implement replica leader election
+- [ ] Implement WAL
+- [ ] Implement offset management at client
+- [ ] Improve client with more configurations
+- [ ] Improve test coverage

 ### Start Command

 This command will fetch docker image of etcd, run it locally on port `PORT_2379` and `PORT_2380`, then build the client and server and bind server to etcd server.